Personal tools

 "This paper describes some early contributions of E.W.
 Dijkstra by elaborating on his involvement in putting forward and implementing the recursive procedure as an ALGOL60 language construct."

 • Edgar G. Daylight.
 From Mathematical Logic to Programming-Language Semantics — a Discussion with Tony Hoare.
-Journal of Logic and Computation (to appear).
+Journal of Logic and Computation, Volume 25, Issue 4, August 2015, Pages 1091–1110.
+Oxford Academic

 Section 2.3 covers Hoare's Algol work at Elliot.